iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ```

 ## 3. Install Knative and Iter8
 Choose a networking layer for Knative.
-Install Knative and Iter8.

 === "Istio"